Strategies

 Cancels the real time bars for the given asset.

-asset (Asset object) – Asset object that has streaming data to cancel.
+asset (Asset) – Asset object that has streaming data to cancel.

 None